dave/brenda/README.md

 # Brenda

-Brenda is a boolean logic solver.
+Brenda is a boolean expression solver.

 Given an AST expression containing an arbitrary combination of `!`, `&&` and `||` expressions, it is possible to solve the boolean state of certain